 - Wi-Fi Use

-5. The master deed/bylaws/condominium subdivision plan contain conflicting provisions.
+- The master deed/bylaws/condominium subdivision plan contains conflicting provisions.

 All condominium bylaws should allow for the condominium association to recover attorney’s fees and costs as allowed by MCL 559.206 of the Michigan Condominium Act.
 In addition, condominium bylaws should allow for the assessments of damages—including attorney’s fees and costs—back to a co-owner who has violated the condominium documents.

 Additionally, not all condominium bylaws permit the condominium association to impose fines for violations of the condominium documents.
-Condominium associations should amend their documents to ensure that they have adequate enforcement provisions.
+Condominium associations updating condo bylaws ensure that they have adequate enforcement provisions.

-7. The master deed/bylaws/condominium subdivision plan are unclear.
+- The master deed/bylaws/condominium subdivision plan is unclear.

-If a condominium association is constantly having battles over the interpretation of language contained in condominium documents, it may be time to amend the documents to clarify specific issues.
+If a condominium association is constantly having battles over the interpretation of language contained in condominium documents, it may be time to think about updating condo bylaws to clarify specific issues.

-One thing that sets Hirzel Law PLC apart is that we have bi-annual meetings will all our Michigan condo lawyers to review documents.
-We are constantly updating governing documents based on new cases, changes in the law, and new issues we spot in our practice.
+One thing that sets Hirzel Law PLC apart is that we have meetings with all our condo attorneys to review documents.
+We are constantly updating governing documents based on new cases, changes in Michigan condominium law and new issues we spot in our practice.

-Contact Our Lawyers for Help with Michigan Condo Association Governing Documents
+Contact Our Condo Lawyers for Help with Updating Condo Bylaws

 Farmington MI Office